 The trustee oversees the daily management of the assets inside the trust, including real estate.
 You can name yourself as the trustee of your own revocable trust.
 The trust document also contains a list of trust beneficiaries, and these individuals are entitled to a share of your trust's assets upon your death.

 The assets inside an irrevocable trust belong to a trust rather than to you, so they're not part of your estate after you die.
 This is different from a revocable trust, which puts the assets in the name of the trustee.

 You can directly pass real estate to your heirs with a revocable trust document, or you can instruct the trustee to sell the real estate and pass on the sale proceeds to your heirs.
 Neither the real estate nor the sale proceeds have to go through probate.
 Your heirs can avoid the legal costs associated with the probate process.

-If you sign over the deed from your home to another type of trust, such as an irrevocable trust, then you no longer have an ownership stake in the property.
-In a revocable trust, you have the right to dissolve the trust at any time.
-This means that although the home technically belongs to the trust, you have the ability to take back the property at any time.
-If you dissolve the trust, then you must file a new deed at the county courthouse that lists you, rather than the trust, as the property owner.
+You no longer have an ownership stake in the property if you sign over the deed to your home to another type of trust, such as an irrevocable trust.
+But you have the right to dissolve a revocable trust at any time.
+This means you have the ability to take back the property at any time.
+You can also have the trust simply transfer ownership of the property back into your name.
+You must file a new deed at the county courthouse that lists you, rather than the trust, as the property owner in either case.

-In states such as Florida, caps exist that prevent the local authorities from increasing your property taxes by more than a fixed percentage from one year to the next.
-The taxes reset when the home changes hands, which means your property tax could rise if you transfer ownership of your home to your trust.
-Furthermore, creditors in some states cannot ask the court to force you to sell your homestead.
-If you sign the deed of your home over to your revocable trust, then you may enable creditors to make claims on that property.
-Consult a trust attorney in your state before transferring ownership of your assets to a trust.
+Caps exist in some states, such as Florida, that prevent local authorities from increasing your property taxes by more than a fixed percentage from one year to the next.
+The taxes reset when the home changes hands, so your property tax could increase if you transfer ownership of your home to your trust or vice versa.